Klevan: History

 Following the invasion of Poland, which started World War II in September 1939, it was first occupied by the Soviet Union until 1941, and then by Nazi Germany.
 In 1940, the town's status was changed to an urban-type settlement.
 In 1941, the local synagogue was burned by the Nazis and the local Jews were exterminated.
 The Czartoryski Castle served as a Communist and Nazi prison during Soviet and German occupation, respectively.
 In 1944, the settlement was re-occupied by the Soviets, and then eventually annexed from Poland the following year.
 The Poles continued to live in Klevan until they were evicted by the Soviets.
 By June 1945, some 800 expelled Poles from Klevan settled in Skwierzyna.
 Klevan also became the centre of the deployment of national-liberation struggle of the Ukrainian Insurgent Army.

+Under the Soviet Union Klevan served as a district centre.
 In 1979, it had a population of 8,400 people.

 Until 26 January 2024, Klevan was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Klevan became a rural settlement.

 Geography

 Klevan is accessed via the T1817 and H22 roads, and is located 28.3 km northwest of Rivne and 50.4 kilometres southeast of Lutsk along the H22.
-Klevan lies on the Stubla River.
+Klevan lies on the Stubla River, a tributary of Horyn.